 While this challenge is by no means new, it has experienced a renaissance of sorts over the last 10 years, gripping society’s imagination as reports shifted from the business pages to the front pages of newspapers.
-Independent research, such as the Hampton-Alexander review, has endeavoured to increase the number of women on FTSE boards and improve representation in senior leadership, while corporate campaigns such as The 30% Club are working towards 30% female representation on FTSE 350 boards by 2020 and 30% female representation in senior management within FTSE 100 companies by 2020.
+Independent research, such as the Hampton-Alexander review, has endeavoured to increase the number of women on FTSE boards and improve representation in senior leadership, while corporate campaigns such as The 30% Club are working towards 30% female representation on boards and in management levels, world-wide.

 Bonuses, not base